3 Nephi 24-26

 3 Nephi 24:11.
 Blessings for obeying the law of tithing

-President Gordon B. Hinckley (1910–2008) taught:
+President Gordon B. Hinckley (1910ā2008) taught:

-“There is the great blessing of wisdom, of knowledge, even hidden treasures of knowledge.
-We are promised that ours shall be delightsome land if we will walk in obedience to this law. can interpret the word land as people, that those who walk in obedience shall be delightsome people.
-What marvelous condition to be delightsome people whom others would describe as blessed!”
-(Gordon B. Hinckley, “Tithing: An Opportunity to Prove Our Faithfulness,” Ensign, May 1982, 40).
+āThe Lord has promised that he will rebuke the devourer for our sakes. ā¦ May not that rebuke of the devourer apply to various of our personal efforts and concerns?āThere is the great blessing of wisdom, of knowledge, even hidden treasures of knowledge.
+We are promised that ours shall be a delightsome land if we will walk in obedience to this law.
+I can interpret the word land as people, that those who walk in obedience shall be a delightsome people.
+What a marvelous condition to be a delightsome people whom others would describe as blessed!ā (Gordon B. Hinckley, āTithing: An Opportunity to Prove Our Faithfulness,ā Ensign, May 1982, 40).

-3 Nephi 25:1–6.
-“Learn about and experience the Spirit of Elijah”
+3 Nephi 25:1ā6. āLearn about and experience the Spirit of Elijahā

 Elder David A. Bednar of the Quorum of the Twelve Apostles said:

-“As you respond in faith to this invitation, your hearts shall turn to the fathers.
+āI invite the young people of the Church to learn about and experience the Spirit of Elijah.
+I encourage you to study, to search out your ancestors, and to prepare yourselves to perform proxy baptisms in the house of the Lord for yourkindred dead (see D&C 124:28ā36).
+And I urge you to help other people identify their family histories.āAs you respond in faith to this invitation, your hearts shall turn to the fathers.
 The promises made to Abraham, Isaac, and Jacob will be implanted in your hearts.
 Your patriarchal blessing, with its declaration of lineage, will link you to these fathers and be more meaningful to you.
 Your love and gratitude for your ancestors will increase.
 Your testimony of and conversion to the Savior will become deep and abiding.
-And promise you will be protected against the intensifying influence of the adversary.
-As you participate in and love this holy work, you will be safeguarded in your youth and throughout your lives” (David A. Bednar, “The Hearts of the Children Shall Turn,” Ensign or Liahona, Nov.
-2011, 26–27).
+And I promise you will be protected against the intensifying influence of the adversary.
+As you participate in and love this holy work, you will be safeguarded in your youth and throughout your livesā (David A. Bednar, āThe Hearts of the Children Shall Turn,ā Ensign or Liahona, Nov.
+2011, 26ā27).

 3 Nephi 25:6.
 The hearts of the children will be turned to their fathers

-In approximately 430 BC, the prophet Malachi prophesied that Elijah would return to the earth “before the coming of the great and dreadful day of the Lord” (Malachi 4:5).
-This prophecy is of such importance that it is found in the Bible, the Book of Mormon, the Doctrine and Covenants, and the Pearl of Great Price (see Malachi 4:5–63 Nephi 25:5–6D&C 2:1–3Joseph Smith—History 1:37–39).
-This prophecy reveals that one purpose of Elijah’s return was to turn the hearts of the children to their fathers.
+In approximately 430 BC, the prophet Malachi prophesied that Elijah would return to the earth ābefore the coming of the great and dreadful day of the Lordā (Malachi 4:5).
+This prophecy is of such importance that it is found in the Bible, the Book of Mormon, the Doctrine and Covenants, and the Pearl of Great Price (see Malachi 4:5ā6; 3 Nephi 25:5ā6; D&C 2:1ā3; Joseph SmithāHistory 1:37ā39).
+This prophecy reveals that one purpose of Elijahās return was to turn the hearts of the children to their fathers.

-President Joseph Fielding Smith (1876–1972) explained some ways in which the hearts of children are being turned to their fathers:
+President Joseph Fielding Smith (1876ā1972) explained some ways in which the hearts of children are being turned to their fathers:

-The turning of the hearts of the children to the fathers is placing or planting in the hearts of the children that feeling and desire which will inspire them to search out the records of the dead.Moreover the planting of the desire and inspiration in their hearts is necessary.
-This they must have in order that they might go into the house of the Lord and perform the necessary labor for their fathers, who died without knowledge of the gospel, or without the privilege of receiving the fulness of the gospel [Andrew Jenson, “The ‘Mormons’ as Pioneers,” The Utah Genealogical and Historical Magazine, Jan.
-1918, 15–16]” (Joseph Fielding Smith, Doctrines of Salvation, comp.
-Bruce R. McConkie [1955], 2:127–28).
+āThe fathers are our dead ancestors who died without the privilege of receiving the gospel, but who received the promise that the time would come when that privilege would be granted them.
+The children are those now living who are preparing genealogical data and who are performing the vicarious ordinances in the temples [Joseph Fielding Smith, āSalvation for the Dead,ā Millennial Star, Dec.
+8, 1927, 775; Isaiah 42:7; 61:1; Zechariah 11:9; Moses 7:36ā40; Abraham 2:8ā11].āThe turning of the hearts of the children to the fathers is placing or planting in the hearts of the children that feeling and desire which will inspire them to search out the records of the dead.Moreover the planting of the desire and inspiration in their hearts is necessary.
+This they must have in order that they might go into the house of the Lord and perform the necessary labor for their fathers, who died without a knowledge of the gospel, or without the privilege of receiving the fulness of the gospel [Andrew Jenson, āThe āMormonsā as Pioneers,ā The Utah Genealogical and Historical Magazine, Jan.
+1918, 15ā16]ā (Joseph Fielding Smith, Doctrines of Salvation, comp.
+Bruce R. McConkie [1955], 2:127ā28).

-3 Nephi 25:6.
-“Lest I come and smite the earth with a curse”
+3 Nephi 25:6. āLest I come and smite the earth with a curseā

-Elder Jeffrey R. Holland of the Quorum of the Twelve Apostles taught the following about how the earth would be smitten with curse if Elijah did not come:
+Elder Jeffrey R. Holland of the Quorum of the Twelve Apostles taught the following about how the earth would be smitten with a curse if Elijah did not come:

-“Inasmuch as such sealed, united, celestially saved family of God is the ultimate purpose of mortality, any failure here would have been curse indeed” (Jeffrey R. Holland, Christ and the New Covenant: The Messianic Message of the Book of Mormon [1997], 298).
+āInasmuch as such a sealed, united, celestially saved family of God is the ultimate purpose of mortality, any failure here would have been a curse indeedā (Jeffrey R. Holland, Christ and the New Covenant: The Messianic Message of the Book of Mormon [1997], 298).